gnoiret/PositiveSelectionInterface/README.md

 - Which sequence type to display (amino acids / nucleotides)

-- Upper and lower thresholds
+- Choosing between thresholds for computations
+    - "<" will look at values below the lower threshold
-    - All computations are currently based on the upper threshold
+    - ">" will consider values above the upper threshold

-- In branch-site mode, boundaries used to compute branch colors
+- In branch-site mode, boundaries that are used to compute branch colors
-    - "Automatic boundaries" updates them when the alignment is scrolled
+    - If you want colors to reflect the local aspect of branches, you may enable the "Update on scroll" option
-    - "Reset boundaries" replaces the current values to account for the whole sequence
+    - "Reset" replaces the current values to account for the whole sequence